hli1221/imagefusion_mdlatlrr/README.md

 ## Note
 In 'main.m' file, you will find how to run these codes.

+In 'analysis' file, you will find the codes of evaluate metrics.

 ## Platform

 MATLAB R2017b on 2.8 GHz Intel(R) Core(TM) i5-8400 CPU with 16 GB RAM.